-The Foundation Stage Profile is the nationally employed assessment tool that enables teachers to record their observations at the end of the Foundation Stage, and to summarise their pupils' progress towards the Early Learning Goals.
+The Foundation Stage Profile is the nationally employed assessment tool that enables teachers to record their assessment/observations at the end of the Foundation Stage, and to summarise their pupils' progress towards the Early Learning Goals.
+Practitioners must indicate whether children are meeting expected levels of development, or if they are not yet reaching expected levels ('emerging').
+This is the EYFS Profile.
 It covers each of the seven areas of learning contained in the curriculum guidance for the Foundation Stage.

-We record each child's level of development against the 17 early Learning goals as Emerging, Expected or Exceeding.
+We record each child's level of development against the 17 early Learning goals Achieved.
 We make regular assessments of children's learning, and we use this information to ensure that future planning reflects identified needs.